olsner/templisp/README.md

 ## Evaluating expressions inline

-`runlisp.py` converts incoming S-expressions into template typedefs and inserts them into the interpreter or compiler.
+`runlisp.py` converts S-expressions from the command line into template typedefs and inserts them into the interpreter or compiler.
 See `./runlisp.py --help` for usage and more flags.

 ## Compiling and running the metacircular evaluator from SICP

-`mceval.sh` wraps `runlisp --compile` to compile and launch the metacircular evaluator.
+`mceval.sh` wraps `runlisp.py --compile` to compile and launch the metacircular evaluator.
 It'll take a while to compile on first run, and will then print `;;;
 M-Eval` when it is ready for input.